cjcenizal/react-design-workshop/README.md

 }
 ```

+Panel is a React component that will be responsible for drawing this part of our UI.
+But Panel isn't
-But Panel isn't available in our current scope yet.
-So let's import it.
+available in our current scope yet.
+So let's import it!
 It makes sense to put all of our reusable components in
 one place, so let's plan on putting them all in a `/components` directory.

 ```javascript